milansherman2/Creating-a-College-Football-Dataset/README.md

 <h2>College Football Dataset Creation</h2>

-  <p> In this project, I identified, cleaned, and wrangled data from three different sources into a single dataset of College Football statistics by team </p>
+  <p> In this project, I identified, cleaned, and wrangled data from three different sources into a single dataset of College Football statistics by team and year. </p>

   Three data sources:
 1. College Football Offensive season statistics by team by season (flat file source)